-The FAA has mandated ADS-B Out capabilities for flight after January 1, 2020, for flight in most airspace where a Mode C transponder is required today.
-There is one significant exception: ADS-B also will be required in certain airspace above the Gulf of Mexico.
+The FAA has mandated ADS-B Out capabilities in the continental United States for flights after January 1, 2020, generally in airspace where a Mode C transponder is required today.
+There is one significant exception; ADS-B also will be required in certain airspace above the Gulf of Mexico.
 Here are the specifics:

 There is a graphical depiction and additional information on the FAA website.